-I am an alumni of Kenyatta University where I studied Biochemistry (BSc) and Biotechnology (MSc).
-For my MSc thesis, I investigated whether malaria transmission reduction following introduction of bednets affected the genetic diversity of the 19 kDa C terminal portion of the merozoite surface protein 1 present in the malaria parasite, Plasmodium falciparum, at the KEMRI-CDC programme in Kisumu, Kenya.
-I subsequently completed a PhD in Biochemistry in 2013 from Rhodes University in South Africa where I characterized several heat shock proteins (molecular chaperones) in P. falciparum.
+Njunge is an alumnus of Kenyatta University where he studied Biochemistry (BSc, 2004) and Biotechnology (MSc, 2008).
+His MSc investigated whether malaria transmission reduction following the introduction of bednets affected the genetic diversity of the 19 kDa C terminal portion of the merozoite surface protein 1, a vaccine candidate antigen, present in the malaria parasite, Plasmodium falciparum, at the KEMRI-CDC programme in Kisumu, Kenya.
+He subsequently completed a PhD in Biochemistry in 2013 from Rhodes University in South Africa where he characterized several heat shock proteins (molecular chaperones) in P. falciparum.
 At the end of 2013, he undertook a post-doctoral position with the KEMRI-Wellcome Trust Research Programme in Kilifi, Kenya to spearhead liquid chromatography-mass spectrometry based investigations mainly focusing on biomarker investigations in biological specimens.
 His initial work focused on identifying protein biomarkers that distinguish acute bacterial meningitis from cerebral malaria. https://orcid.org/0000-0002-8524-9133

 At the KEMRI-Wellcome Trust Programme, we have an UltiMate™ 3000 Rapid Separation HPLC system coupled to a Q Exactive Mass Spectrometer.
-I have adopted this system for Proteomics- the largescale identification and relative quantification of proteins in a biological specimen.
-My current work focuses on Biomarker discovery, which for proteomics means identifying a small set of proteins whose expression pattern can separate two or more groups of specimens and can be used for efficient classification of unknown specimens.
+He has adopted this system for Proteomics- the large-scale identification and relative quantification of proteins in a biological specimen.
+His current work focuses on Biomarker discovery, which for proteomics means identifying a small set of proteins whose expression pattern can separate two or more groups of specimens and can be used for efficient classification of unknown specimens.
 Ultimately, a good biomarker can be developed into a point-of-care test for diagnosis or prognosis.
-I am interested in identifying such biomarkers that will translate into better clinical management of sick children.
+He is interested in identifying such biomarkers that will translate into the better clinical management of sick children.
 Current projects include identifying biomarkers for in hospital and post-stabilization in Severe Acute Malnutrition and is part of the CHAIN Network (http://chainnetwork.org/).